 Talented students with diverse experiences are recruited to the University of Illinois by offering them opportunities to engage in our campus and their field of study, while building meaningful relationships.

-The Summer Research Opportunities Program (SROP) at Illinois brings highly competitive undergraduate students from across the U.S. and its territories to our campus, for a paid, nine-week introduction to graduate study.
-SROP students explore careers in research by taking part on a research team and in a research writing course, and engage in many other activities to interact socially with faculty, administrators, and other undergraduates.
+The Summer Research Opportunities Program (SROP) at Illinois brings highly competitive undergraduate students from across the U.S. and its territories to campus, for nine-week introduction to graduate study.
+Participants conduct research under the mentorship of a faculty member in their chosen field of study, explore careers in research, attend workshops, and take part in team activities that prepare them for graduate study.
+Participants receive a stipend, housing, meals, and academic credit.

 ASPIRE - Fall EArly Application and Visit Program